IgorMishchuk/chyatik/readme.md

 Deployment
 -----------
 1. Create S3 bucket which will be used by your Lambda function.
-Example uses eu-west-3 availability zone.
-Change line **72** of *speech.js* to fit your config;
 2. Create Lambda function:
 	- Runtime: Node.js 6.10;
 	- Roles should allow: